jaredhagen/chat/README.md

 ### UI

 1. Starting from the `/ui` folder.
 Install node_modules using `yarn install`
 1. Run the ui and backend services using `docker-compose up`.
-The UI will be availbe at http://localhost:3000 if using the default configuration.
+The UI will be available at http://localhost:3000 if using the default configuration.

-- Local files are synced with docker using volumes which will trigger auto reloading.
+- Local files are synced with the container using volumes which will trigger auto reloading.
 - The following command can be used for automatic formatting and linting
   - `yarn run lint`

 ## TODO

-- Workflow: Setup containerized development environment.
+- Workflow: Setup containerized development environments.
 [Start here.](https://docs.microsoft.com/en-us/learn/modules/use-docker-container-dev-env-vs-code/)
-- Workflow: Setup pull request testing and linting checks.
+- Workflow: Setup continuous integration.
 [Start here.](https://github.com/github/super-linter)
 - API: Look into Python dependency managment patterns.
 [Start here.](https://kennethreitz.org/essays/2016/02/25/a-better-pip-workflow)
 - API: Unit tests should be added in addition to the existing integration tests.
 - API: More comprehensive DynamoDB error handling should be put in place.